The Importance of Examinations in Dance

 Diana Freedman's School of Dance prides ourselves on being able to provide our pupils with an experience in everything.
 We take part in exams, festivals, competitions, fetes and shows in real professional Theatres, not community halls or local schools or colleges.
 We are one of the only local school to work on all of these areas, and despite taking part in all these things we still get top exam results and have very successful festival results, beating local schools that only perform in festivals and don't practise exams or other areas.

 At DFSD we have fully trained and qualified teachers.
-Miss Diana has the highest level of qualification (fellow) in her fields, and also is a part of the BATD executive council.
+Miss Diana has the highest level of qualification (fellow) in her fields, and also the Vice President of The British Association of Teachers of Dancing.
 This means she works on creating and supporting the Dance board that we at DFSD follow, as well as dance schools all over the world.
 She examines Dance across the country so knows the quality of dance children need to achieve.
 She is also a qualified adjudicator for dance Festivals, ensuring therefore that our festival work is high quality.
 Miss Alex is the second to highest level able to be achieved- Member (a higher level teacher) this means that Miss Alex is at a level high enough to enter pupils for examinations herself.
 She is also the cheerleading and freestyle dance representative for the BATD London Region.
 If any BATD member has a problem in these areas, Miss Alex would be who they would contact.
 Miss Diana is Chairman of this committee and is the representative for Stage (tap and modern) and Ballet.
 Miss Alex has a BA hons degree in Theatre arts specialising in Musical Theatre, Miss Laura has a BA hons degree in Dance education achieved through the RAD and Miss Charlotte has a Musical Theatre diploma from Laines Stage School.
-The rest of our staff have Associate level qualifications.
-This means they are fully qualified and fully trained exceptionally competent teachers.
+Our staff are fully qualified and fully trained exceptionally competent teachers.

 We would like parents to be aware that if a pupil does want a future career in dance or musical theatre (west end work) it is imperative that they take more lessons than just musical theatre, or purely singing and drama.
 Producers now require performers to be a 'triple threat' which means they need to be of a high quality in dancing, singing and drama.
 At DFSD all the dance styles needed for a future career are covered (most importantly ballet, tap and modern) and also musical theatre to aid the ability in drama and singing.
 In many auditions pupils are required to dance first before they are seen to sing or act, if they do not have the correct dance skills or appropriate dance qualifications they will then be turned away before the panel has even heard them sing or act!
 It is therefore essential to have dance skills and qualifications in the appropriate areas; all easily achievable at DFSD.

-We are very proud at DFSD that we are offering quality teaching that has resulted in pupils and teachers working in the west end in such shows as Book of Morman, Mary Poppins, High School Musical, Seven brides for seven brothers, Oklahoma, Thoroughly modern Millie, It's beginning to look like Christmas and many more.
+We are very proud at DFSD that we are offering quality teaching that has resulted in pupils and teachers working in the West End.
 We have had pupils performing on cruise ships, abroad, cheerleading for professional football clubs and performing at Disneyland Paris.
 We also have pupils/ teachers teaching the skills they learnt with the qualifications they achieved at DFSD in private, public and stage schools all across the country.